 - Basilica di San Giorgio Maggiore

-- book early the hotel or b&b and the dinner in the restaurants;
+- to book in advance the hotel or b&b and the dinner table at the restaurants;

-- use only comfortable shoes, because in Venice you have to walk a lot;
+- to use only comfortable shoes, because in Venice you have to walk a lot;

-- buy the skip the queue tickets to have a quick entry in museums and monuments;
+- to buy the skip the queue ticket in order to waste less time queueing for get into the museums and monuments;

-- bring with you a comfortable bag or backpack to put a bottle of fresh water, because of the warm and the high price of the bottles in some areas.
+- to bring with you a comfortable bag or backpack to put a bottle of fresh water, because you will feel the need to drink a lot and around the area of San Marco the price for a bottle of water are unbelievable.